-First, we’re going to talk about the things that need to happen right now.
-When you’re planning this out for future years you’ll want to schedule this for the first 1-2 weeks of October.
+First, we’re going to talk about the things that need to happen soon—the first couple weeks of October.

 1. Plan Your Sales

 Do not decide on a whim what products you’re going to put on sale on a given day.
 You’ll inevitably run into issues with inventory or will forget to turn the sale pricing off.